9 Best Password Managers for Businesses in 2025

 I really like the shared folder feature.
 NordPass lets you save passwords, personal information, credit card details, secure notes, and more into folders.
 You can then share those folders with trusted team members.
 It’s straightforward to use, but I’m disappointed this feature is limited to Enterprise users.
 1Password lets you quickly share entire password vaults with trusted contacts, and you don’t need a business plan to do it.

-I also like the extended functionality that the data breach scanner provides for business users.
+I also like the extended functionality the data breach scanner provides business users.
 When using a personal plan, NordPass’s data breach scanner monitors individual emails, but with the business plan, you can monitor your entire domain — which is really cool.
-NordPass classifies any breaches it finds as high or low risk, so it’s really easy to know which breaches to prioritize.
+NordPass classifies any breaches it finds as high or low risk, so it’s easy to know which breaches to prioritize.
 From the admin dashboard, you can also choose to resolve or ignore breaches — which is an excellent way to quickly and easily remove false positives.

 There’s also a convenient MFA option for business users — the NordPass Authenticator app.
 This sidesteps the need for SMS verification or an external authenticator app, instead allowing employees to unlock a TOTP within the NordPass app using biometrics.
-NordPass still supports MFA through other authenticator apps (like Authy and Google Authenticator) and security keys, too.
+NordPass still supports MFA through other authenticator apps (like Authy and Google Authenticator) and security keys.
 I’m also happy to see that, like Dashlane, NordPass has integrated passkeys into its desktop app and Web Vault.

 NordPass additionally has an email masking feature for businesses, which allows companies to hide their business credentials with email masks.
 Messages sent to these email masks are forwarded to the primary email without revealing the actual address.
 This helps reduce spam and strengthens resistance against phishing or other social engineering attacks.